 Drying or dehydrating is one of the earliest ways people learned to preserve food.
-This method dates back more than 5,000 years!
-Early hunter gatherers discovered that fruit like grapes, dates and figs were still edible after drying in the hot sun.
-The dried fruits also stayed edible for long periods of time, rather than rotting like fresh fruits do.
+This method dates back more than 5000 years!
+Early hunter gatherers discovered that fruit like grapes, dates and figs were still edible after falling and drying in the hot sun.